 - Enjoy this fantastic collection of Flower art projects.

-- Make a gorgeous sea-glass windchime.
+- Make a gorgeous seaglass windchime.

 - Create shell sunflowers or shell daisies.

-- Make mud pie mandalas.
+- Make mud pies.

 - Create shadow sidewalk chalk art.

-- Make easy-felt flowers or lei necklaces.
+- Make felt flower crafts or flower lei necklaces.

-9. Add Summer Decor to your Home
+11. Add Greenery and Summer Decor to your Home:

-10. Read Books about the Summer Solstice
+14. Read Books about the Summer Solstice:

 - Under Alaska’s Midnight Sun